MicrosoftDocs/Devices-docs/surface-hub/prepare-your-environment-surface-hub-windows-iot-enterprise.md

 ---
 title: Prepare your environment for Surface Hub on Windows 11 IoT Enterprise
-description: This page describes dependencies for setting up and managing Microsoft Teams Rooms-Windows on Surface Hub ms.reviewer: dpandre
+description: This page describes dependencies for setting up and managing Surface Hub on Windows 11 IoT Enterprise ms.reviewer: dpandre
 manager: frankbu
 ms.prod: surface-hub